Boca Raton Medical Malpractice Lawyer

 In Florida, there is a two-year statute of limitations for medical negligence claims.
 The clock starts ticking either from the date of the injury or the date that you discover the malpractice if there is a good reason for the delay.

 Do I have grounds for a malpractice claim if I was hurt by a defective drug?

 If the medication was correctly prescribed and dispensed but there was a problem with the drug itself, the drug manufacturer is more likely to be at fault than the healthcare provider.
 The physician or pharmacist would only be liable if they were aware of the problems with the drug but supplied it anyway.

-Contact a Boca Raton Medical Negligence Lawyer
+Contact a Boca Raton Medical Malpractice Lawyer

 Don’t let a doctor or physician avoid taking responsibility for an error that cost you your health.
 Find out how to hold them responsible by speaking with the Law Offices of Casey D. Shomo.
 We can help you get the settlement you are owed for the injuries and illness you have experienced due to medical neglect.